Seven Chakras yoga

-When you first dive into the world of yoga, one of the few terms that you would come in contact with is the word – chakras.
-While there is no specific or solid definition of what it is, chakras plays an important role in the yoga philosophy of knowing and learning about oneself.
+When you first dive into the world of yoga, one term that you would come in contact with, is the word – chakras.
+While there is no specific or solid definition of what it is?
+Chakras plays an important role in the yoga philosophy of knowing and learning about oneself.
 Taking this into consideration, we prepared a brief introduction to the 7 chakras of yoga.

-Before we head on to the 7 chakras in yoga, let us first try to define what is chakra and its role in yoga programs.
-As most of us would know, the yoga workout regime we know today takes its roots from the ancient Indian philosophy that emphasized on the importance of focusing both the mind and body.
-Chakras in yoga is roughly defined to be the areas in our body where energy clusters or accumulates.
-This concept comes from the belief that our body is made up with a subtle plane that exists outside and extended from our physical bodies.
-To put it simply, chakras are believed to have physical, mental, and emotional effects on us when it is disturbed, triggered, or blocked.
-Thus, yoga aims to help understand, control, and manifest our chakras in order to rid of the physical, mental, and emotional disturbance in life.
+Before we head on to the 7 chakras of yoga, let us first try to define what is chakra and its role in yoga programs.
+The yoga workout regime we know today takes its roots from the ancient Indian philosophy.
+This emphasised on the importance of focusing both the mind and body.
+Chakras in yoga are areas in our body where energy clusters accumulates.
+Our body is made up with a subtle plane which exists outside, extended from our physical bodies.
+To put it simply, chakras have physical, mental, and emotional effects on us when it is disturbed, triggered, or blocked.
+Thus, yoga aims to help understand, control, and manifest our chakras.
+This is to get rid of the physical, mental, and emotional disturbance in life.

-As mentioned earlier, Chakras are considered to be the main energy points in our body.
-And while chakras is believed to be spread throughout our physical body, there are some areas where it is considered to be the main energy centers of chakra.
-Here’s the 7 main chakra points in our body:
+Chakras are the main energy points in our body which are spread throughout our physical body.
+However there are some areas where it is considered to be the main energy centers of chakra.
+Below are the 7 chakras yoga poses with main chakra points in our body:

 Muladhara / Root Chakra

-Also referred to as root chakra, the Muladhara lies at the base of the spine and is believed to represent our foundation and the feeling of being grounded.
-Opening your muladhara chakra allows you to feel more confidence while a blocked muladhara can make you feel threatened and unstable.
+Also referred to as root chakra, the Muladhara lies at the base of the spine.
+Muladhara chakra activation allows you to feel more confidence while a blocked muladhara can make you feel threatened and unstale.

 Swadhisthana / Sacral Chakra

-The Swadhisthana is located at the lower abdomen and is believed to affect how we relate to and control our emotions.
-Accessing your Swadhisthana or sacral chakra offers creativity and sexual energy while a blocked sacral chakra can lead to feelings of loss and lack of control.
+The Swadhisthana is located at the lower abdomen.
+It affects and control our emotions.
+Accessing your Swadhisthana or sacral chakra offers creativity and sexual energy while a sacral chakra blockage can lead to feelings of loss and lack of control.

 Manipura / Solar Plexus Chakra